-(a) A person commits the crime of sexual abuse in the second degree if:

-(1) He subjects another person to sexual contact who is incapable of consent by reason of some factor other than being less than 16 years old; or except that if a person commits a second or subsequent offense of sexual abuse in the second degree within one year of another sexual offense, the offense is a Class C felony (Alabama Code 13A-6-67).
+- (a) A person commits the crime of sexual abuse in the second degree if: - (1) He subjects another person to sexual contact who is incapable of consent by reason of some factor other than being less than 16 years old; or - (2) He, being 19 years old or older, subjects another person to sexual contact who is less than 16 years old, but more than 12 years old. - (b) Sexual abuse in second degree is a Class Amisdemeanor, except that if a person commits a second or subsequent offense of sexual abuse in the second degree within one year of another sexual offense, the offense is a Class C felony (Alabama Code 13A-6-67).